ChromiaProject/ft4-lib/doc/release-notes/rell/Unreleased.md

 ### Added ✅
 - Added a blacklist for operations that may not be used after an auth operation (`evm_auth` and `ft_auth`).
 Defined in the `chromia.yml` as `core.auth.auth_op_blacklisted_operations`, it works the same way as `evm_signatures_authorized_operations`, except the former is a list of operations that are not allowed, while the latter includes only allowed operations.
 - Added RellDocs for everything
+- Added `get_api_version`.
+While version looks like "1.0.3", and it's difficult to parse, api version is an integer that is increased by one every time the API (queries and operations) changes.
+It will start at 1 for version 1.0.1.
+- Added `get_block_height`, analogous to `latest_time`.
+The main difference is that the block height returned is the height of the *next* block to be produced, if in a query.
+This is also analogous to the difference between `op_context.last_block_time` and `op_context.block_height`, where the height refers to the current block and the time to the last block.

 ### Fixed 🔧

 - `authenticate()` and `authenticate_and_return_context()` will no longer delete the auth descriptor used to authenticate the operation, even if it expired during the authentication process.